asgardeo-samples/asgardeo-react-native-samples/authenticator-app/README.md

   </p>

   <p align="center">
-    A mobile authenticator application built with React Native and <a href="https://wso2.com/asgardeo/">Asgardeo</a> Identity and Access Management platform that enables TOTP and push notification based authentication on iOS and Android devices.
+    A reference mobile authenticator application built with React Native and <a href="https://wso2.com/asgardeo/">Asgardeo</a> Identity and Access Management platform that enables TOTP and push notification based authentication on iOS and Android devices.
   </p>

   <p align="center">